JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - The follow button should correctly show as unfollow/follow and work as in the profile page #DONE
 - Display the following numbers and link to the /user/following page #DONE
 - Fetch the numbers for each mentioned user #DONE
-- Make the tooltip always be inside the posts div in the middle and not overflowing
+- Make the tooltip always be inside the posts div in the middle and not overflowing #DONE
 - When making a post and staring a word with an @, a list of users should appear that we can tag

 ## Bug fixing followers